Location: Falmouth Harbour

 Next on the agenda was for half of the crew to complete their deepwater dives, as the other half stayed back on the boat and had free time.
 Oh, I mean “study time.”
 Something that we all struggle to fit in on this boat!
 There is just too much great conversation and laughter between us 18 crew members.

 For lunch, we had sandwiches and chips.
 Something simple, but it was quick so that the other half of the divers could take their time on their deep dive.
 Lunch was followed by a marine biology class with Steve.
 We learned about all the different types of marine worms, which was actually quite interesting!

 Following, the other half of the crew completed their deep water dives, while the rest of the crew took naps, wrote essays, and tanned on deck.
 As a participant of this dive, I can tell you that this dive was like none other.
 Our dive began as usual.
 However, a new phenomenon for us all was witnessed once we hit the depth of 70 feet.
 My personal dive buddy, Nic, had fallen victim to Nitrogen Narcosis, and oh, what an experience that was.
 I’ll save the stories for your crew member to tell you; it is definitely worth the wait!

 Our afternoon of laughs was sealed with a delicious meal made by Captain, which consisted of toad in a hole, mashed potatoes, and mixed vegetables.
 Absolutely delicious, to say the least!

-Now, the day is coming to an end, and we all have begun our after dinner duties.
-I am sure we will find some fun things to do to occupy out time this evening, rather that be by watching a movie, looking at the stars on deck, or simply just conversing with each other.
+Now, the day is coming to an end, and we all have begun our after-dinner duties.
+I am sure we will find some fun things to do to occupy our time this evening, rather than be by watching a movie, looking at the stars on deck, or simply just conversing with each other.
 No time is wasted time upon S/Y Ocean Star.

 Thank you for having me today!